mkj777/league-tracker/README.md

-# league-tracker
+## Focused.gg

-League of Legends Profile Tracker inspired by Deeplol, OP.GG, U.GG, etc.
+League of Legends Profile Tracker in Development